Kevin Jerome Everson

-Full-Length Films
+Full-length films

 Everson has directed nearly a dozen feature-length films.
-Erie, filmed during his residency at Hallwall's, Buffalo in 2009 consists of a series of single take 16mm shots in and around communities near Lake Erie, including Niagara Falls, Buffalo, Cleveland and Mansfield, Ohio (Everson's hometown).
+Erie, filmed during his residency at Hallwall's, Buffalo in 2009 is made up of shots from areas such as Lake Erie, including Niagara Falls, Buffalo, Cleveland and Mansfield, Ohio (Everson's hometown).
 The scenes "relate to Black migration from the South to the North, realities affecting workers and factories in the automobile industry; contemporary conditions, theater, and famous art objects".

 Erie was screened as Media City Film Festival's Opening Night feature in Detroit, Michigan in 2010 and won the Grand Prize at Images Festival that same year.

 Everson's film The Island of St. Matthews debuted at the 2013 International Film Festival Rotterdam.
 It features recollections of the 1973 flood of the Tombigbee River in Mississippi, told by residents of Westport, a community just west of Columbus, Mississippi.

 Tonsler Park (2017), filmed in black and white, documents four Charlottesville, Virginia polling stations over the course of the US Presidential Election Day in 2016.
 The film captures the democratic process, most notably in the African-American area surrounding the Tonsler Park polling place.
 The film takes on additional significance in the wake of the election's outcome (which was a shock to many), as well as in the wake of the violence resulting from the Unite the Right rally in Charlottesville in 2017.